DoTranMinhChu/learning-react-basic/README.md

 ====================================================================
-# XV.
+# XVI.
 Functions as props

 * Example
     * Write the following code in to the file [src>views>example>AddComponent.js]